CMSgov/price-transparency-guide/README.md

 * In-Network Prescription Drugs

 **In-Network Negotiated Rates File**
-Under the proposed rules, a plan or issuer must disclose in-network provider negotiated rates through a machine-readable file.
-The “negotiated rate” is the amount a plan or issuer (or a third party on behalf of the plan or issuer) has contractually agreed to pay an in-network provider for covered items and services.
+Under the finalized rules, a plan or issuer must disclose in-network provider negotiated rates for all items and services through a machine-readable file.

 **Out-Of-Network Allowed Amounts File**
-Under the proposed rules, a plan or issuer must disclose certain data elements to the public, including allowed amounts for out-of-network providers, through a machine-readable file.
+Under the finalized rules, a plan or issuer must disclose certain data elements to the public, including the billed and allowed amounts for out-of-network providers, through a machine-readable file.

 **In-Network Prescription Drugs File**
-Under the proposed rules, a plan or issuer must disclose in-network prescription drug negotiated rates through a machine-readable file.
+Under the finalized rules, a plan or issuer must disclose in-network prescription drug's historical net price and negotiated rate through a machine-readable file.

 The associated names for those files are:
-* `negotiated-rates`
+* `in-network-rates`
 * `allowed-amounts`
 * `prescription-drugs`